 - ¼ cup (50g) granulated sugar, or coconut sugar

-- ½ tsp salt, if using unsalted butter or oil
+- ½ teaspoon salt, if using unsalted butter or oil

 To glaze

-- 3 tbsp maple syrup, or any other light-coloured liquid sweetener
+- 3 tablespoons maple syrup, or any other light-coloured liquid sweetener

 Instructions

-- EASY METHOD: Add all the ingredients (except the maple syrup) to a stand mixer bowl with the dough hook.
+- EASY METHOD: Add all the ingredients (except the maple syrup) to the bowl of a stand mixer with the dough hook attachment.
 Knead for 10 minutes or until the dough is smooth, soft and elastic.
-You can also do this in a bowl and on a floured surface but it will take a little longer.
-The dough should be very tacky but should just come away from the sides of the bowl.
-However, if your dough is too dry, add a little more milk and knead well.
+You can also mix the ingredients in a large bowl then knead the dough on a floured surface, but it will take a little longer.
+The dough is ready when it's smooth and tacky but comes away from the sides of the bowl.
+If your dough is too dry, add a little more dairy-free milk and knead well.

 - ADVANCED METHOD: Add all the ingredients except the butter and maple syrup to a stand mixer with the dough hook.
-Knead until the dough is well combined (at least 5 minutes).
-Add a little milk if needed.
-While the dough is kneading, gradually add the butter, around 3 tbsp (40g) at a time.
-Knead until the dough is very smooth and comes away from the bowl (at least 15 minutes).
+Knead until the mixture is well combined (at least 5 minutes).
+If your dough isn't coming together, add a little dairy-free milk.
+While the dough is kneading, gradually add the butter, around 3 tablespoons (40g) at a time.
+Knead until the dough is very smooth and comes away from the sides of the bowl (at least 15 minutes).

-- Shape the dough into a smooth ball, place it in a clean bowl and cover with a tea towel.
-Place the dough in a WARM area to double in size for at least 1 hour (note 3).
+- Place the dough in a clean bowl and cover with a tea towel.
+Let the dough rest in a WARM spot for at least 1 hour or until it doubles in size (note 4).

-- Line a 9-inch (20cm) loaf with parchment paper or dust with flour.
+- Line an 8-inch (20cm) loaf pan with parchment paper or dust with flour.

-- When the dough is puffy, divide it into 4 even sections.
-Shape each section into a round ball and arrange them in your loaf pan.
-Cover with a tea towel and leave it in a warm area to rest for at least 1 hour.
-The dough should increase in size by 50% - 100%.
+- Divide the dough into 4 equal portions, shape each into a ball and arrange them in your loaf pan.
+Cover the loaf pan with a tea towel and leave it in a warm spot to rest for at least 1 hour.
+The dough should grow by 50% - 100% and become puffy again.

-- Bake the brioche for 30-40 minutes or until the top is golden brown.
-The loaf is fully cooked when you can tap the bottom and it sounds hollow or if you poke a skewer in the middle and it doesn't collect any raw dough.
-If the bread is browning too quickly but is not baked in the middle, reduce the oven to 160°C (320°F) or tent the brioche with aluminum foil.
+- Bake the brioche for 30-40 minutes or until the top is deep golden brown.
+The loaf is fully cooked when you can tap the bottom of the loaf and it sounds hollow.
+If you poke a skewer in the middle, it shouldn't collect any raw dough.
+If your brioche is browning too quickly but is not baked through, reduce your oven to 160°C (320°F) and tent the brioche with aluminum foil.

-- While the brioche is still hot from the oven, brush the top with maple syrup then rest it in the pan for 15 minutes.
-Turn it onto a wire rack and allow to cool slightly.
+- While the brioche is still hot from the oven, brush the top with maple syrup.
+Rest the bread in the pan for 15 minutes then transfer it to a wire rack to cool.

 - Serve the brioche warm.
-Store the brioche in an airtight container at room temperature for up to 3 days, in the fridge for 5 days or in the freezer for up to 1 month.
+Store leftovers in an airtight container at room temperature for up to 3 days, in the fridge for 5 days or in the freezer for up to 1 month.
 Leftover brioche is best enjoyed warmed or toasted.

 Notes

 - Instant yeast doesn't need to be 'proofed' beforehand.
-If you use active dry yeast, combine it with warm milk and a pinch of sugar beforehand.
+If you use active dry yeast, mix it with the warm milk from the recipe and a pinch of sugar in a small bowl beforehand.
 Wait until it bubbles then use it in the recipe.

-- The dough can take anywhere from 1-4 hours to rise, depending on the temperature of your home and how you made your dough.
-If your dough doesn't increase in size, place it in a warmer spot in your house.
+- The dough can take anywhere from 1-4 hours to rise, depending on the temperature of your home and your dough.
+If your dough doesn't grow, place it in a warmer spot in your house.
 Read my post above for some tips.

 Nutrition